justinschuldt/out-front/README.md

 # out-front

-A nodejs app that monitors the Ethereum mempool and interacts with contracts.
+A nodejs app for interacting with the Ethereum chain.

+## concept

+A system for continual monitoring of addresses for non-whitelisted txs.
+Upon detecting an in-flight funds transfer, a user-created package is released, attempting to supersede the malicious actors and transfer your assets to safety.

 ## origin